algorandfoundation/algokit-typescript-template/README.md

 ---

-This template provides a production-ready baseline for developing and deploying [Algorand TypeScript](https://github.com/algorandfoundation/puya-ts) smart contracts.
+This template provides a beta template for developing and deploying [Algorand TypeScript](https://github.com/algorandfoundation/puya-ts) smart contracts.

 ~~To use it [install AlgoKit](https://github.com/algorandfoundation/algokit-cli#readme) and then either pass in `-t typescript` to `algokit init` or select the `typescript` template.~~